seanox/xml-micro-exchange-php/manual/getting-started.md

 <person name="Dan Star" email="dan.star@@example.local"/>
 ```

+John notices something happening at the regulars' table.
+In the response to the OPTIONS request, which is sent periodically (polling),
+the revision changed.
+It is time to look at the guest list and so he notices
-John notices the new guests and greets everyone.
+the new guests and greets everyone.

 ```
 GET https://seanox.com/xmex!count(/table/guests[1]/persons/person)>1 HTTP/1.0